MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 User needs to log in from the default login page.

-#### Sample

-N/A

 ### enableResponsive

 Specifies whether to enable responsive design.

-When this is set to true, the placeholder is adjusted to fit the width of the viiewpoint and the existing width/height ratio is used to provide the height.
+When this is set to `true`, the placeholder is adjusted to fit the width of the viiewpoint and the existing width to height ratio is used to provide the height.

 #### Required?